IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 Once you've answered Bob's questions, it will build the container, push it to IBM Container Registry, and deploy it to Code Engine — reporting progress as it goes.
 When finished, Bob will give you a live URL.

+> **Note:** Some steps (e.g. project creation or application deployment) might take a minute or two ... be patient and follow the conversation

 Open that URL in your browser to see your Hello World site up and running.

 ### 4.4 View Application Details in IBM Cloud (Optional)